AI in Design: Just Another Tool in a Cover Designer’s Toolkit

 Generative AI is not a designer

-As Arthur C. Clarke famously said, “any sufficiently advanced technology is indistinguishable from magic.”
+As Arthur C. Clarke famously said, “Any sufficiently advanced technology is indistinguishable from magic.”

 Generative AI is a cover design power tool